-An employee who has once met the conditions for maternity leave will not be required to work again the 40 calendar weeks of continuous service in order to qualify for a further period of matemity leave, unless:
+An employee who has once met the conditions for maternity leave will not be required to work again the 40 calendar weeks of continuous service in order to qualify for a further period of maternity leave, unless:-

-- (a) There has been a break in service where the employee has been re-employed or reappointed after a resignation, medical retirement, or after his/her services have been otherwise dispensed with; or - (b) The employee has completed a period of leave without pay of more than 40 weeks.
-In this context, leave without pay does not include sick leave without pay, maternity leave without pay, or leave without pay associated with an illness or injury compensable under the Workers' Compensation Act.
+- (a)There has been a break in service where the employee has been reemployed or re-appointed after a resignation, medical retirement, or after his/her services have been otherwise dispensed with; or - (b)The employee has completed a period of leave without pay of more than 40 weeks.
+In this context, leave without pay does not include sick leave without pay, maternity leave without pay, or leave without pay associated with an illness or injury compensable under the Workers' Compensation Act. - (ii) Entitlement

-(ii) Entitlement